opsgenie/terraform-provider-opsgenie/website/docs/r/user.html.markdown

 * `locale` - (Optional) Location information for the user.
 Please look at [Supported Locale Ids](https://docs.opsgenie.com/docs/supported-locales) for available locales.

 * `timezone` - (Optional) Timezone information of the user.
 Please look at [Supported Timezone Ids](https://docs.opsgenie.com/docs/supported-timezone-ids) for available timezones.

+* `tags` - (Optional) List of tags to add to the user tags value as a list of strings

 ## Attributes Reference